nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 TaskBoss shows “0 tasks found” message. <br>
 Use case ends.

-#### Use case: List tasks by category
+### Use case: List tasks by category

 **MSS**

 1. User requests to list tasks by specified category
-2. TaskBoss displays all tasks of the category that user requests. <br>
+2. TaskBoss displays all tasks of the category that user requests <br>
 Use case ends

 **Extension**

 3a.
 The category does not exist

 > 3a1.
-TaskBoss shows “0 tasks found” message. <br>
+TaskBoss shows “0 tasks found” message <br>
-Use case ends.
+Use case ends

-#### Use case: Create new category
+### Use case: Create new category

 **MSS**

 1. User requests to create a new category and specifies name
-2. TaskBoss creates category. <br>
+2. TaskBoss creates category <br>
 Use case ends.

 **Extensions**

 1a.
 Category name already exists

 > 1a1.
-TaskBoss shows error message “Category already exists”. <br>
+TaskBoss shows an error message <br>
-Use case ends.
+Use case ends

-#### Use Case: Edit category name
+### Use Case: Edit category name

 **MSS**

 1. User requests to edit category name
-2. TaskBoss updates the category name.<br>
+2. TaskBoss updates the category name <br>
 Use case ends.

 **Extensions**

 1a.
 Category to be edited does not exist.

 > 1a1.
-TaskBoss shows error message “Category does not exist”. <br>
+TaskBoss shows error message “Category does not exist” <br>
+Use case ends

+2a.
+Category name already exists

+> 2a1.
+TaskBoss shows an error message <br>
-Use case ends.
+Use case ends

-#### Use case: Exit TaskBoss
+### Use case: Clear tasks under certain category

 **MSS**

-1. User requests to exit the TaskBoss application
-2. TaskBoss exits. <br>
-User case ends.

-#### Use case: Clear tasks under certain category

-**MSS**

 1. User requests to clear all tasks of certain category
-2. TaskBoss clears all tasks of the specified category. <br>
+2. TaskBoss clears all tasks of the specified category <br>
-Use case ends.
+Use case ends

 **Extensions**

 1a.
-The category user enters does not match the existing categories.
+User enters a category that does not match any existing category

 > 1a1.
-TaskBoss shows an error message. <br>
+TaskBoss shows an error message <br>
-Use case ends.
+Use case ends

-#### Use case: Display help guide
+### Use case: Display help guide

 **MSS**

 1. User requests for help guide
-2. TaskBoss displays help guide
+2. TaskBoss displays the help guide window
 3. User types any key in the command line
-4. Help guide disappears. <br>
+4. TaskBoss closes help guide window <br>
 Use case ends

-#### Use case: View a specific task
+### Use case: View a specific task

 **MSS**

 1. User requests to view a specific task
-2. TaskBoss displays the task user requests. <br>
+2. TaskBoss displays the task <br>
 Use case ends

 **Extensions**

 1a.
-The given task index is invalid
+User enters an invalid task index

 > 1a1.
 TaskBoss shows an error message.<br>
 Use case ends

+### Use case: Exit TaskBoss

+**MSS**

+1. User requests to exit TaskBoss application
+2. TaskBoss exits <br>
+User case ends

 ## Appendix C : Non Functional Requirements

-1. Should handle at least 100 tasks.
+* Should handle at least 100 tasks
-2. Should work without Internet connection.
+* Should work without Internet connection
-3. Should have an intuitive user interface.
+* Should have an intuitive user interface
-4. Should start up in less than  2 seconds.
+* Should start up in less than two seconds
-5. Should respond to commands in less than 1 second.
+* Should respond to commands in less than one second
-6. Should come with automated unit tests and open source code.
+* Should come with automated unit tests and open source code

 ## Appendix D : Glossary

-##### Priority level

-> A number between 1 and 3 inclusive that indicates how urgent a task is

 ##### Task index